sesvete/gacha-app-apache-server/README.md

 # Gacha Tracker Backend server

-This the backend server for the <a href="https://github.com/sesvete/gacha-tracker-apache" title="App link">Gacha Tracker App Apache</a>
+This the backend server for the <a href="https://github.com/sesvete/gacha-tracker-apache">Gacha Tracker App Apache</a>

-Server uses <a href="https://github.com/firebase/php-jwt" title="Github_project_link">PHP-JWT</a> library for token encoding and decoding.
+Server uses <a href="https://github.com/firebase/php-jwt">PHP-JWT</a> library for token encoding and decoding.

 ## Server Setup
 - ### Prerequesites